stdlib-js/stdlib/FAQ.md

 You should contribute

--   if you want to write high quality software
+-   if you want to write high-quality software
 -   if you want to learn underlying algorithms
 -   if you want to learn how to write rigorous and robust implementations
 -   if you want to bring numeric and scientific computing to JavaScript and the Web